Best Angle Grinder for Sharpening Mower Blades

 - Very portable and easy to maneuver in tight spots

-- Comes with batteries, charger and multiple discs
+- Comes with batteries, charger, and multiple discs

-- Lightweight, comfortable for short tasks
+- Lightweight and comfortable for short tasks

 - Good starter kit for occasional DIY users